bbc/html5-video-compositor/tutorial/tutorial.md

         <canvas id="rainbow-canvas" style="display:none;"></canvas>
     </p>
 ```
+The reason the canvas is set to display style none is because when we pass a DOM element rather than a src string to the video compositor it will render both in the page as a DOM element and via the video compositor.
+So we want to hide the DOM element and have it only displayed via the video compositor.

+It's also worth noting that when adding DOM elements to a playlist rather than a src string it is up to you to manage the lifetime of the DOM element.
+If it's resource intensive and you only want it to exist in the browser for the duration of time it's being displayed by the video compositor you can attach a listener object to the MediaSourceReference's id using the VideoCompositor.registerMediaSourceListener function which will provide callbacks for when the MediaSource needs to be loaded,played,rendered, & destroyed.

-Then get a reference to it before the playlist is set and set-up some animations using [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
+Next we get a reference to the new canvas before the playlist is set and set-up some animations using [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
 It's important to note we listen for mouse events on the video compositor canvas, then use the co-ordinates from that in the rendering to the rainbow canvas:
 ```JavaScript
         //create an interactive canvas
         var rainbowCanvas = document.getElementById("rainbow-canvas");